TIBCOSoftware/snappydata/docs/GettingStarted.md

 * **Unified API for OLAP, OLTP, and Streaming**: Spark builds on a common set of abstractions to provide a rich API for a diverse range of applications, such as MapReduce, Machine learning, stream processing, and SQL.
 While Spark deserves much of the credit for being the first of its kind to offer a unified API, we further extend its API to:

 	* Allow for OLTP operations, e.g., transactions and mutations (inserts/updates/deletions) on tables

 	* Confirm with SQL standards, e.g., allowing tables alterations, constraints, indexes, and

 	* Support declarative stream processing in SQL

 * **Optimizing Spark application execution times**: Our goal is to eliminate the need for yet another external store (e.g., a KV store) for Spark applications.
 With a deeply integrated store, SnappyData improves overall performance by minimizing network traffic and serialization costs.
 In addition, by promoting collocated schema designs (tables and streams) where related data is collocated in the same process space, SnappyData eliminates the need for shuffling altogether in several scenarios.

 * **Synopsis Data Engine support built into Spark**: The SnappyData Synopsis Data Engine (SDE) offers a novel and scalable system to analyze large data sets.
 SDE uses statistical sampling techniques and probabilistic data structures to answer analytic queries with sub-second latency.
 There is no need to store or process the entire data set.
-The approach trades off query accuracy for fast response time.
+The approach trades off query accuracy for fast response time. <br>The SDE engine enables you to:
-The SDE engine provides:

-	- Intelligently sample the data set on frequently accessed dimensions so we have good representation across the entire data set (stratified sampling).
+	- Intelligently sample the data set on frequently accessed dimensions so we have a good representation across the entire data set (stratified sampling).
 Queries can execute on samples and return answers instantly.

-	- Be able to compute an error estimate for any ad hoc query from the sample(s) with high confidence.
-Irrespective of the query we are always able to compute the accuracy of the answer.
+	- Compute estimates for any ad hoc query from the sample(s).
+It can also provide error estimates for arbitrarily complex queries on streams.

 	- Provide simple knobs for user to trade off speed for accuracy, i.e. simple SQL extensions so the user can specify the error tolerance for all queries.
 When query error is higher than tolerance level, the system automatically delegates the query to the source.

-	-	Automatic bias correction for arbitrarily complex SQL queries

-	-	An intuitive means for end users to express their accuracy requirements as high-level accuracy contracts (HAC), without overwhelming them with numerous statistical concepts
+	-	Express their accuracy requirements as high-level accuracy contracts (HAC), without overwhelming them with numerous statistical concepts.

-	-	Error estimates for arbitrarily complex queries on streams (Unlike traditional load shedding techniques that are restricted to simple queries)

 ## Spark Challenges for Mixed Workloads (OLTP, OLAP)
 Spark is designed as a computational engine for processing batch jobs.
 Each Spark application (e.g., a Map-reduce job) runs as an independent set of processes (i.e., executor JVMs) on the cluster.
 These JVMs are re- used for the lifetime of the application.
 While, data can be cached and reused in these JVMs for a single application, sharing data across applications or clients requires an external storage tier, such as HDFS.
 We, on the other hand, target a real-time, “always-on”, operational design center— clients can connect at will, and share data across any number of concurrent connections.
 This is similar to any operational database in the market today.
 Thus, to manage data in the same JVM, our first challenge is to alter the life cycle of these executors so that they are long-lived and decoupled from individual applications.